Practice of Medicine

 - A physician-patient relationship will most likely not be established:

 - If the on-call physician simply provides general patient care advice for the ED physician

 - If the treating physician uses independent judgment when determining whether to accept or reject a consulting physician’s advice

 - If the on-call physician is consulted for a possible referral of a patient

-In the event that an ED patient is provided a name of an on-call physician for an outpatient referral, generally there is no obligation for the on-call physician to see the patient, unless:
+- If an ED patient is provided the name of an on-call physician for an outpatient referral, generally there is no obligation for the on-call physician to see the patient unless:

 - The physician agrees to see the patient or

 - The on-call physician is required based on hospital by-laws